ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 TLS 1.2 or higher MUST be implemented to protect gateway communications.
 TLS 1.3 or higher SHOULD be used where both gateways support TLS 1.3 or higher.

-### Client offers supported credential schemes

-{: #satp-client-offers-sec}

-Prior to commecing the TLS 1.3 secure channel establishment, the client (sender gateway) may choose to send a JSON block containing information regarding the client's supported credential schemes.

-The purpose of the credential scheme is to enable the client to deliver to server the relevant identity information in that scheme regarding the gateway-identity and gateway-owner identity information.

-### Server selects supported credential scheme

-{: #satp-server-selects-sec}

-If the client  (sender gateway) transmits a list of supported credential schemes, the server (recipient gateway) selects one acceptable credential scheme from the offered schemes.

-If no acceptable credential scheme was offered, a "unsupported gatewayCredentialProfile" (err_1.1.34) reject message is returned by the server
-{{satp-stage1-init-reject}}.

 ### Client asserts or proves identity